happykhan/dataflo-cookbook/docs/index.md

 ## How to use this cookbook

 The best way to use this cookbook is to browse the various recipes listed on the right, and try to recreate them yourself with the example data provided.
 These will hopefully provide inspiration for possible visualisations you can create with your own data.
 You can save these recipes as a pdf, by using your browser's print function and choosing *Save as pdf* as the printer.

+!!! tip
+    If you are interested in Microreact, there is similar cookbook for Microreact at [https://microreact-cookbook.netlify.app/](https://microreact-cookbook.netlify.app/)